-Washing machines are divided into three sub-categories, by load capacity:
+Washing machines are divided into three sub-categories, to be filtered by load capacity:

 - 7kg or under

 In order to be featured on Topten, washing machine models must comply with EU Energy labelling regulation No 1061/2010 as well as with the following energy efficiency criteria:

 - have an Energy Efficiency Index rating of < 46 (corresponding to the A+++ label class)